vrurg/vrurg.github.io/_posts/2021-01-22-Cro-RPC-JSON-Release.md

 The support comes in a form of implementing both JSON-RPC and asynchronous notifications support by treating socket as a bi-directional stream of JSON objects.
-JSON-RPC ones are recognized by either presense of `jsonrpc` key in an object; or by treating a JSON array as a JSON-RPC batch.
+JSON-RPC ones are recognized by either presence of `jsonrpc` key in an object; or by treating a JSON array as a JSON-RPC batch.
 Because the RPC traffic is prioritized over free-form notifications it means that the latter can only be represented by JSON objects (and without `jsonrpc` key in them!).
-No other limiations implied.
+No other limitations implied.
 I don't consider the constraint as a problem because the primary purpose of non-RPC objects is to support push notifications.
-For any other kind of traffic it is alawys possible to open a new RPC-free socket.
+For any other kind of traffic it is always possible to open a new RPC-free socket.

 The use of our actor/API class with WebSockets is as simple as: